Polychronic Tunneling: New Tunneling Processes Experiencing Euclidean and Lorentzian Evolution Simultaneously: CDL bounce

 It can be transformed into the global coordinates as

 We get

 Here, we have used $\rho'\sim-1+\frac{\kappa}{6}V(\phi)\rho^2$ at $\xi\sim \xi_{\max}$.
-Thus, the tunneling rate can be expressed as in Eq.~\eqref{eq_our_rate}.
-It clearly shows that, if we use the CDL bounce in our formula, it gives only the quantum tunneling part.
-The evaluation of the full tunneling rate in this regime using our formulation would require a path that has an initial state of $\phi(s_i,\bfx)=\phi_{\rm F}$, instead of $\phi(s_i,\bfx)=\phi(\xi_{\max})$.
-Since it is beyond the scope of the paper, we leave it as a feature work.
+Thus, the tunneling rate can be expressed as in Eq.~\eqref{eq_our_rate}; if we use the CDL bounce in our formula, it gives only the quantum tunneling part.
+This is because the CDL bounce with the hyperspherical coordinates sets the initial state as $\phi(s_i,\bfx)=\phi(\xi_{\max})$.
+The evaluation of the full tunneling rate using our formulation would require a path that has an initial state, $\phi(s_i,\bfx)=\phi_{\rm F}$.

 Notice that $\Im\bar S$ is generally non-zero in this example, which is in contrast with the mini-superspace example.
 These two examples demonstrate that the tunneling rate indeed depends on the direction of the field deformation, which is determined by the choice of the coordinate system in Eq.~\eqref{boundary_action}, or equivalently by that of $u^\mu$ in Eq.~\eqref{eq_bdy2}.